TABLE OF CONTENTS

 What is BIN Scamming?

-BIN scamming is a form of credit card fraud that involves stealing identities or illegally obtaining credit cards directly from banks or merchants.
+BIN scamming or BIN attacks are a form of credit card fraud that involves stealing identities or illegally obtaining credit cards directly from banks or merchants.
 In this type of crime, criminals try to pose as a bank in an attempt to purchase goods and services with stolen credit cards.
 To do so, they use their own BIN numbers on pre-made fake cards.

 What is BIN cloning?